Bathroom Confessions of Kilimanjaro

 The truth about peeing and pooping on Africa’s tallest peak

-The number one question I got about my trip up Kilimanjaro was one very practical, very real problem: where and how do you go to the bathroom??
+The number one question I got about my trip to Kilimanjaro was one very practical, very real problem: How do you go to the bathroom?

 Mom waits for cover to do her business.